MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Tighter PAC-Bayes Generalisation Bounds by Leveraging Example Difficulty. [[paper]](https://arxiv.org/abs/2210.11289)
+  - Felix Biggs, Benjamin Guedj.
+  - Key Word: PAC-Bayes.
+  - <details><summary>Digest</summary> We introduce a modified version of the excess risk, which can be used to obtain tighter, fast-rate PAC-Bayesian generalisation bounds.
+This modified excess risk leverages information about the relative hardness of data examples to reduce the variance of its empirical counterpart, tightening the bound.
+We combine this with a new bound for [−1,1]-valued (and potentially non-independent) signed losses, which is more favourable when they empirically have low variance around 0.
+The primary new technical tool is a novel result for sequences of interdependent random vectors which may be of independent interest.
+We empirically evaluate these new bounds on a number of real-world datasets.

 - How Mask Matters: Towards Theoretical Understandings of Masked Autoencoders. [[paper]](https://arxiv.org/abs/2210.08344) [[code]](https://github.com/zhangq327/u-mae)
   - Qi Zhang, Yifei Wang, Yisen Wang. *NeurIPS 2022*